When I do a post for Comment is Free, I like to do a round-up here of pertinent and impertinent comments that appear below it.

 The point is that these groups watched the same news and came to opposite conclusions as to which way it was biased.
 And each side thought it was biased against their side.

-In commenting on my previous post, Clarice felt that I was debasing the suffering of the Palestinians by describing Israel’s attacks as “lacking imagination”.
+In commenting on my previous post, Conceptual Reality felt that I was debasing the suffering of the Palestinians by describing Israel’s attacks as “lacking imagination”.
 Its worth making some more notes on this.

 First, the kind of thinking I am lamenting is nowhere more starkly illustrated, than in yesterday’s Timeseditorial, ‘In Defense of Israel’, where the paper notes that